slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 ### Why React?

 It’s simple - because React is my main tool currently.
-But the idea is that in future I think to create something similar using the other libraries (Angular, Vue, Svelte, etc.) and it's good to have something you know well to compare with new things.
-Not just to imagine but compare based on the real experience.
+But the idea is that in future I think to create something similar using the other libraries (Angular, Vue, Svelte, etc.) and it's good to have something you know well to compare with then new things.
+Not just to imagine but to compare based on the real experience.
 #### Create React App

 To generate a new React App with typescript support run: